revature-scalawags/Tristan-Project1/README.md

 This .bz2 file is a 501MB compressed file containing tsv-formatted data of the revision history of wikipedia pages during the month of November, 2020.
-Each row is an update event in wikipedia's history.
+Each row is an update event in Wikipedia's history.
 In this project I am only concerned with revision events.

-The data contains 70+ columns, notably including event_entity (whether it's a user, page, or revision), page_title (current title of the page the event is associated with), page_revision_count (number of revisions of the page this event is associated with since 2001), and revision_is_identity_reverted (True if this revision event was
+The data contains 70+ columns, notably including event_entity (whether the event is a user, page, or revision), page_title (current title of the page the event is associated with), page_revision_count (number of revisions of the page this event is associated with since 2001), and revision_is_identity_reverted (True if this revision event was